josescasanova/fh-api/tutorials/tutorial-1/README.md

     bid = db.FloatProperty()
     fh_key = db.StringProperty()
 ```

-Now lets create a classmethod on the `PrankModel` that converts the json returned from Fancy Hands Python API into the model.
+To communicate with our API, let's create a classmethod named `create_from_callback` that converts the json returned from Fancy Hands Python API into the model.

 ``` python
   class PrankModel(db.Model):